solonas13/ius/datasets/README.md

 Generating patterns with a probability threshold 1/z
 ===

+We show this for the chr22 dataset.
 First, unzip the `chr22.in.gz` file
 ```console
 cd text
 gzip -dk chr22.in.gz